-3 Legal framework
+2. Legal framework

-- 3.1.
+2.1.
 This policy has due regard to all relevant legislation including, but not limited to, the following:

 - Education and Inspections Act 2006

 - Equality Act 2010

 - Protection from Harassment Act 1997

 - Malicious Communications Act 1988

 - Public Order Act 1986

 - Communications Act 2003

 - Human Rights Act 1998

 - Crime and Disorder Act 1998

 - Education Act 2011

-- 3.2.
+- 2.2.
 This policy has been written in accordance with guidance, including, but not limited to:

 - DfE (2017) 'Preventing and tackling bullying'

-- DfE (2018) 'Sexual violence and sexual harassment between children in schools and colleges'
+- DfE (2021) 'Sexual violence and sexual harassment between children in schools and colleges'

 - DfE (2018) 'Mental health and wellbeing provision in school'

+- DfE 2022 Keeping children safe in education 2022

+- Dfe 2020 Sharing nudes and semi nudes' advice for education settings working with children and young people

-- 3.3.
-This policy operates in conjunction with the following academy policies:
+- 2.3.
+This policy operates in conjunction with the following Trust and academy policies:

-- Behavioural Policy
+- Behaviour Policy

 - Safeguarding and Child Protection Policy

-- E-safety and Acceptable Use of ICT Policy
+- Online Policy

 - Health and Safety Policy

-- Weapons and Knives Policy
+- Offensive Weapons Policy

+3. Definition

+- 3.1.
+For the purpose of this policy, "bullying" is defined as persistent behaviour by an individual or group with the intention of verbally, physically, or emotionally harming another person or group. - 3.2.
+Bullying is generally characterised by: - Repetition: Incidents are not one-offs; they are frequent and happen over a period of time. - Intent: The perpetrator(s) means to cause verbal, physical or emotional harm; it is not accidental. - Targeting: Bullying is generally targeted at a specific individual or group. - Power imbalance: Whether real or perceived, bullying is generally based on unequal power relations - 3.3.
+Vulnerable pupils are more likely to be the targets of bullying due to the attitudes and behaviours some young people have towards those who are different from themselves. - 3.4.
+Vulnerable pupils may include, but are not limited to: - Pupils with SEND. - Pupils who are adopted. - Pupils suffering from a health problem. - Pupils with caring responsibilities.

-4. Definition
+4. Types of bullying

 - 4.1.
-For the purpose of this policy, "bullying" is defined as persistent behaviour by an individual or group with the intention of verbally, physically, or emotionally harming another person or group. - 4.2.
-Bullying is generally characterised by: - Repetition: Incidents are not one-offs; they are frequent and happen over a period of time. - Intent: The perpetrator(s) means to cause verbal, physical or emotional harm; it is not accidental. - Targeting: Bullying is generally targeted at a specific individual or group. - Power imbalance: Whether real or perceived, bullying is generally based on unequal power relations - 4.3.
-Vulnerable pupils are more likely to be the targets of bullying due to the attitudes and behaviours some young people have towards those who are different from themselves. - 4.4.
-Vulnerable pupils may include, but are not limited to: - Pupils with SEND. - Pupils who are adopted. - Pupils suffering from a health problem. - Pupils with caring responsibilities.

-5. Types of bullying

-- 5.1.
-Many kinds of behaviour can be considered bullying and can be related to almost anything. - 5.2.
-Teasing another pupil because of their appearance, religion, ethnicity, gender, sexual-orientation, home life, culture, disability, or SEND are some of the types of bullying that can occur. - 5.3.
-Bullying is acted out through the following mediums: - Verbally - Physically - Emotionally - Online (Cyber) - 5.4.
+Many kinds of behaviour can be considered bullying and can be related to almost anything. - 4.2.
+Teasing another pupil because of their appearance, religion, ethnicity, gender, sexual orientation, home life, culture, disability, or SEND are some of the types of bullying that can occur. - 4.3.
+Bullying is acted out through the following mediums: - Verbally - Physically - Emotionally - Online (Cyber) - 4.4.
 Racist bullying: Bullying another person based on their ethnic background, religion or skin colour.
-Racist bullying is a criminal offence under the Crime and Disorder Act 1998 and Public Order Act 1986. - 5.5.
-Homophobic bullying: Bullying another person because of their actual or perceived sexual orientation. - 5.6.
-Transphobic bullying: Bullying based on another person's gender 'variance' or for not conforming to dominant gender roles. - 5.7.
+Racist bullying is a criminal offence under the Crime and Disorder Act 1998 and Public Order Act 1986. - 4.5.
+Homophobic bullying: Bullying another person because of their actual or perceived sexual orientation.

+- 4.6.
+Transphobic bullying: Bullying based on another person's gender 'variance' or for not conforming to dominant gender roles. - 4.7.
 Sexist bullying: Bullying based on sexist attitudes expressed in a way to demean, intimidate or harm another person because of their sex or gender.
-Sexist bullying may sometimes be characterised by inappropriate sexual behaviours. - 5.8.
-Sexual bullying: Bullying behaviour that has a physical, psychological, verbal or non-verbal sexual dimension/dynamic that subordinates, humiliates or intimidates another person.
-This is commonly underpinned by sexist attitudes or gender stereotypes. - 5.9.
-Prejudicial bullying: Bullying based on prejudices directed towards specific characteristics, e.g. SEND or mental health issues. - 5.10.
+Sexist bullying may sometimes be characterised by inappropriate sexual behaviours. - 4.8.
+Sexual bullying: Bullying behaviour that has a physical, psychological, verbal or nonverbal sexual dimension/dynamic that subordinates, humiliates or intimidates another person.
+This is commonly underpinned by sexist attitudes or gender stereotypes. - 4.9.
+Prejudicial bullying: Bullying based on prejudices directed towards specific characteristics, e.g. SEND or mental health issues. - 4.10.
 Relational bullying: Bullying that primarily constitutes of excluding, isolating and ostracising someone usually through verbal and emotional bullying.

-6. Responsibilities
+5. Responsibilities